Media and Communications BA (Hons)

 QS Stars University Ratings

-Top 5 UK Student City (Coventry)
+Top 5 Student City in England (Coventry)

-QS Best Student Cities Index 2023Why you should study this course
+QS Best Student Cities Index 2025

-- You will have opportunities to learn how stories are found, created and disseminated across a range of platforms working alongside students from other courses in the School of Media and Performing Arts.
+• You will have opportunities to learn how stories are found, created and disseminated across a range of platforms working alongside students from other courses in the School of Media and Performing Arts.
 These collaborative opportunities allow you to widen your knowledge and exposure to other subject areas and professions.
 You will have the opportunity to collaborate with other students, so you can share your insights and experience which will help you to develop and learn.

-- From the outset, we aim to foster your critical thinking, to develop your technical, creative, reflective and analytical abilities, with the aim of giving you a thorough grounding in research, providing basic skills in production and post-production, as well as guiding you through project management experiences, which are essential skills to succeed in this ever-expanding and changing sector.
+• From the outset, we aim to foster your critical thinking, to develop your technical, creative, reflective and analytical abilities, with the aim of giving you a thorough grounding in research, providing basic skills in production and post-production, as well as guiding you through project management experiences, which are essential skills to succeed in this ever-expanding and changing sector.

 Tom's placement year with video game giants Electronic Arts

-Third-year Media and Communications student Tom talks about his placement year with EA Games Guildford, and how Coventry helped him along the way.
+Third-year Media and Communications student Tom talks about his placement year with EA Games Guildford, and how Coventry University helped him along the way.

 Read his story